If you've ever had an international flight you know the pain of trying to sleep on a flight. It's not the easiest task but it can be done!

 - Bring that extra aid

 Some airlines will let you chose a seat while checking in.
-They may charge a small fee to change your middle aisle seat, but trust me, that extra $3-5 may be worth it.
-Everyone knows that the middle and aisle seat are the ones you should try to get, but you need to consider one thing when choosing between the two...your height.
-Choosing correctly can help you sleep much better through the night.
+If you get randomly assigned, they may charge a small fee to change your middle aisle seat, but trust me, that extra $3-5 may be worth it.

-This is for the shorties out there!
-Use your carry on as leg support.
-Chances are high that your legs and feet will start to swell up after being in a sitting position for so many hours.
-Use your carry on to prop your legs up and give yourself a little relief.
-You may look like that crazy person on the flight, but you will feel much better!
+Chances are high that your legs and feet will start to swell up after being in a sitting position for so many hours — Using your carry on to prop your legs up and give yourself a little relief.